nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ![after 'prioList'](images/afterPrioList.PNG)

 Note that:
-- Contacts with multiple tags have the priority level of the highest priority out of all of their tags.
+- Clients with multiple tags have the priority level of the highest priority out of all of their tags.
-- Contacts without any tags are filtered below all other contacts, even those with only 'No Priority' tags.
+- Clients without any tags are filtered below all other clients, even those with only 'No Priority' tags.
 <p>

 Format: `prioList`